daveaspinall/til/wordpress/redirect-wp-uploads-directory.md

-# Redirect wp-uploads to development/production server
+# Redirect wp-uploads directory

-If you're working on a WordPress project locally and don't want to keep syncing the `wp-uploads` folder with the development/production server, simply add this to the default WordPress `.htaccess`:
+If you're working on a WordPress project locally and don't want to keep syncing the `wp-uploads` directory with the development/production server, simply add this to the default WordPress `.htaccess`:

     <IfModule mod_rewrite.c>
     RewriteEngine On